bqth29/simulated-bifurcation-algorithm/docs/main_features/simulated_bifurcation_optimizer.md

 It is possible to configure the computation dtype of the algorithm.
 On the one hand using a dtype with a less bits can improve the algorithm performances speed-wise and on the other hand, a dtype with a heavier bit representation ay be more accurate.
 The Simulated Bifurcation is based on numerical values betwwen -1 and 1 thus, only `torch.float32` and `torch.float64` are currently available.
 Because some key PyTorch methods used in the Simulated Bifurcation backend are not available for `torch.float16`, this dtype cannot be used to run the computations.

 Note that the computation dtype is only used for backend computations.
-The optimization model, if define in a standalone mode, can have a different dtype (see how to build an optimization model in the [Quadratic Models](quadratic_models.md) page).
+The optimization model, if defined in a standalone mode, can have a different dtype (see how to build an optimization model in the [Quadratic Models](quadratic_models.md) page).
 However, when calling the SB algorithm directly with one of the three `optimize`, `maximize` and `minimize` functions, the computation dtype is also used as the model' dtype.

 > The computation dtype is set using the `dtype` parameter:
 >